rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 ## Disclaimer

 This guide explains the mechanics of securing `systemd` units and does not cover the proper configuration of any particular unit.
 Some concepts are oversimplified.
-Understanding them and some commands used, requires a deeper dive into the topic.
+Understanding them and some commands used requires a deeper dive into the topic.

 ## Resources